pdh11/cotton/README.md

  - develop skills in Rust coding, including the packaging, distributing, and publicising of it, after a career spent with C++

-Everything is licensed under Creative Commons CCO, qv.
+Everything is licensed under Creative Commons CC0, qv.